nisanthc/binance-influxdb/README.md

 ## binance-influxdb-grafana

    *This application is used to store the Order Updates into the InfluxDB.
-This code fetch all BTC pairs order updates and store it in Influx database.
+This code handles all BTC pairs order updates and store it in Influx database.
 The stored data are visualized using Grafana tool.*

 ### InfluxDB SetUP